iscc/iscc-specs/docs/specification.md

 ## Meta-ID

 The Meta-ID is built from minimal and generic metadata of the content to be identified.
 All *text* information supplied to the META-ID generating function is assumed to be UTF-8 encoded.
-Errors during decoding the bytestring input to a native Unicode must terminate the process and should not be silenced.
+Errors that occur during the decoding of such a bytestring input to a native Unicode must terminate the process and must not be silenced.
 An ISCC generating application must provide a `generate_meta_id` function that accepts the following input fields:

 | Name                  | Type    | Required | Description                              |
 | :-------------------- | :------ | :------- | :--------------------------------------- |